-19.1 Cardinal Newman Catholic School is committed to safeguarding children and will always make safeguarding decisions that are in the best interests of each child.
-For further information or if you have any queries about this policy, please contact the school.
+17.1 Cardinal Newman is committed to safeguarding children and will always make safeguarding decisions that are in the best interests of each child.
+For further information or if you have any queries about this policy, please contact Cardinal Newman.